 I guess I’d be really pissed too if someone removed me from my comfy tomb or grave and placed me in a museum in a country that I wasn’t familiar with.

-The most fascinating of the group are the portrait mummies.
+The most fascinating of the group is the portrait mummies.
 These are examples of how the general population of Egypt would have treated their dead.

 Not all of the mummies are from Egypt.
 The husband and wife sarcophagus comes from Italy and the stone protective deities come from Iraq.